 - Flowers profusely in the spring

-- Comes in a wide variety of striking colors
+- Wide variety of striking colors

 - Takes extreme heat and cold in its stride